Turning a narrow unused space into a soothing shady stroll

 Watching these unfurl in spring is very cool.

 And if you don’t have deer, why not add a hosta or two?
-One dose of reality her; this is a point where you have to decide if you want to make a commitment to using native plants.
+One dose of reality here; this is a point where you have to decide if you want to make a commitment to using native plants.
 The hostas are so widely available wherever your travels might take you – a big box store, your local garden center or even a local produce market.
-The native substitutes are commonly available but you might have to call ahead or head to one of the native plant nurseries to get all of these plants at once.
+The native substitutes are commonly available but you might have to call ahead or head to one of the native plant nurseries to get all these plants at once.

 For more information:

 For a list of native plant nurseries and mail order sources, please click here.

 More about substituting Heuchera 'Autumn Bride' for hostas.